 How long does it take to actually build my loft in the factory?

-From the start of the build it wil only take approximately five days to complete your project in the factory.
+From the start of the build it will only take approximately two weeks to complete.

 How does the loft get delivered?

-The process for a modular loft is different to that of a traditional loft, as it is delivered to your property in a nearly finished condition.
-We achieve this by transporting it from a factory in South Yorkshire by HGV and then lifting it onto your property using a crane.
+The process for a modular loft is different to that of a traditional loft, as it is delivered to your property 70-80% complete.
+We achieve this by transporting it by lorry and lifting it onto your property using a HIAB or, less commonly, a crane.
 In a minority of cases, we will need to close the road in front of your house for the working day whilst the modules are craned into position.

 I understand that my roof will need to be replaced.
 Will my property be waterproof if it rains during this time?